Scalp Flaking After Coloring Hair – The Ultimate Hair Coloring Guide 2023 2

 Q: WHY IS MY HEAD SO ITCHY AFTER DYING MY HAIR?

 A: Basically, this is due to the skin reactions to the ingredients of the hair dye.
-Hair dyes generally contains harmful chemicals that are usually irritating to the scalp.
-This is more likely happened if the individual have sensitivity to hair colors.
-Once the hair dye stays too long on the scalp, the chemical contents of the hair dye may actually cause burn to the scalp making it itchy afterwards.
+Hair dyes generally contain harmful chemicals that are usually irritating to the scalp.
+This is more likely to happen if the individual has sensitivity to hair colors.
+Once the hair dye stays too long on the scalp, the chemical contents of the hair dye may actually cause a burn to the scalp, making it itchy afterwards.

 Q: HOW DO I PROTECT MY SCALP WHEN DYING MY HAIR?